basemkhirat/dotapp-framework/manual/docs.md

 # Restfull API Documentation

-DotApp provides an easy way to write your API endpoing using the swagger tool
+DotApp provides an easy way to write your API endpoints using the swagger tool.

 ## Configuration